PankhudiB/terraform-playground/terroform-with-docker/notes.md

     -> u ll see a binary in .terraform directory
     -> terraform uses this go binary to access the docker API

+    Resource -> is an infrastructure component
+    in our example its a docker image -> name -> actual image name

+    After running terraform apply -> and you do "docker images" in local -> u ll find the image u put in resource